 James Dean was nominated posthumously for two Oscars.
 In 1956, he was nominated for his leading role in East of Eden, and in 1957, he was nominated for his leading role in Giant.
 His IMDb page details 32 film, TV, commercials and stage credits.

-New this year, see the larger-than-life James Dean cut out murals, created by famous muralist John Cerney.
+While visiting the area, see the larger-than-life James Dean cut out murals, created by famous muralist John Cerney.
 Cruise to three Grant County locations to see these marvels and take a selfie.
 You’ll find them, in fact you won’t be able to miss them, at the James Dean Gallery in Fairmount, on State Road 26 as you enter Fairmount, and finally, on State Road 18 at the entrance to Ballard Field in Marion.
 The murals are no less than 12 feet tall and are of various James Dean poses.
 These are the only John Cerney cut out murals in Indiana, so be sure to see them all.
 See more photos and learn about these incredible art pieces and about the renowned John Cerney.

 Another part of this extraordinarily cool weekend is the Ducktail Run Rod & Custom Show in close-by Gas City.
 From over 40 states and Canada, more than 2,000 cars from 1972 and older will be on display at Beaner Linn Park.
-A swap meet, crafts, live entertainment and awards will delight and excite the classic car enthusiasts.
-Inspired by the era of the ducktail, the ponytail and all things cool, at the Ducktail Run Rod & Custom Show, the cars are the stars.
+A swap meet, crafts, live entertainment and awards will delight and excite classic car enthusiasts.
+Inspired by the era of the ducktail hairstyle, the classic ponytail and all things cool, at the Ducktail Run Rod & Custom Show, the cars are the stars.

 James Dean loved motorcycles and speed.
 In fact, he bought his first motorcycle at a shop right in Grant County!
 So, it is fitting that another element of the James Dean Weekend Runs and Rallies is the Jonesboro River Rally where more than 15,000 motorcycles will roar and rumble into town.
 Stunt riders, bike show-n-shine, rockin’ music, fabulous food, a poker run and memorial ride all come together at this cool cycle event.